 Having spent most, if not their entire, lifespan in a pot, these trees come with a good root system.
 As long as they are kept cool and the compost damp, they should survive the rigours of Christmas and are the best option if you intend to keep or establish them in the garden.
 They are usually quite small specimens (seldom more than one metre) and can be more expensive.

 After Christmas, pot-grown trees can either be planted out with a very good chance of success, or left to grow on in the pot.
-If choosing the latter option, re-pot the tree into a larger pot in late winter, using a soil-based John Innes potting compost.
+If choosing the latter option, re-pot the tree into a larger pot in late winter, using a soil-based potting compost (opens in new tab).
 This can be done annually, until the tree reaches the maximum size that can be moved comfortably.

 If planting the tree in the ground, acclimatise it first in a sheltered spot and keep it well watered.
 Most Christmas tree species ultimately grow to form very large specimens, frequently reaching a height of about 15m to 20m within 20 years.

 What type of real Christmas tree lasts the longest?